shelbywilcox/shelbywilcox/aboutme.md

 1. Spending time with my dog, Kona.
 2. Finding ways to reduce my waste and be more eco-friendly!
 3. Getting involved with campus or community work.
+4. Advocating for better systems and resources to protect graduate students mental health.
-4. Reading manga, anything psychological.
-My all-time fav is Tokyo Ghoul.
+5. Reading manga, anything psychological.
+My all-time favs are Tokyo Ghoul and Dorohedero.